 For the 15 months I worked at Studio DL, I watched as construction started on the extension and the building slowly grew to resemble the models and renderings I dealt with on a daily basis — steel frames making vague suggestions at first, and then cohering into the seemingly improbable, defiant forms now evident:

-on, seemed too surreal to ever be fully realized outside the realm of concept sketches, models, and computer renderings, despite the knowledge that a handful had attained such status, and others were on their way.
+This was the first time I'd ever seen a Libeksind building face-to-face, whether completed or under construction.
+Even after having been exposed to this and countless other designs over the course of my stay at the office, many of them, including the ROM extension, seemed too surreal to ever be fully realized outside the realm of concept sketches, models, and computer renderings, despite the knowledge that a handful had attained such status, and others were on their way.
 So to stand next to the building pictured above, to experience it at the proper scale — even just to observe from beyond the construction fence — was incredibly satisfying, and I daresay inspiring.

 If the ROM extension twists your brain, check out the newly-opened Extension to the Denver Art Museum.
 For the October opening, they flew the entire office out to Denver — well after I left the office, of course.
 And I'm not jealous at all.
 Pictures of all completed Libeskind buildings, including Denver, can be found on the photographers' website, BitterBredt.de.